Agathe48/robot_mission_3/README.md

 - `dict_agents_knowledge` : A dictionary containing the agents' knowledge.
 - `bool_cleaned_right_column` : Boolean variable representing whether the Chief's zone's rightmost column has been cleaned.
 Indeed, the green and yellow chiefs will start cleaning the rightmost column of their zone, in order to allow easier drop of transformed waste on the border.
 - `direction_clean_right_column` : Represents the direction to clean, initialized at `None` and can take values `up` or `down`.
-- `rows_being_covered` : A list of size equal to the grid height, containing 0 if the row is being covered or has been covered, and 1 otherwise.
+- `rows_being_covered` : A list of size equal to the grid height, containing 1 if the row is being covered or has been covered, and 0 otherwise.
 - `list_green_yellow_red_left_columns` : A list of three values, initialized at `None`, representing the columns of the leftmost columns in the green, yellow, and red zones.
-- `list_green_yellow_red_right_columns` :  A list of three values, initialized at `None`, representing the columns of the rightmost columns in the green, yellow, and red zones.
+- `list_green_yellow_red_right_columns` :  A list of three values, initialized at `None`, representing the id of columns of the rightmost columns in the green, yellow, and red zones.
 - `dict_target_position_agent` : A dictionary containing the target positions given to each agent.
 - `bool_previous_zone_cleaned` : Boolean value representing whether the previous zone is totally cleaned or not (if the green area is cleaned for yellow agents or if the yellow are is cleaned for red agents).